RTEMS/rtems-docs/c-user/user_extensions.rst

 Order of Invocation
 -------------------

-The extensions are invoked in either `forward` or `reverse` order.
-In forward order the initial extensions are invoked before the dynamic extensions.
-The forward order of initial extensions is defined by the initial extensions table index.
-The forward order of dynamic extensions is defined by the order in which the dynamic extensions were created.
+The user extensions are invoked in either `forward` or `reverse` order.
+In forward order, the user extensions of initial extension sets are invoked before the user extensions of the dynamic extension sets.
+The forward order of initial extension sets is defined by the initial extension sets table index.
+The forward order of dynamic extension sets is defined by the order in which the dynamic extension sets were created.
 The reverse order is defined accordingly.
-By invoking the dynamic extensions in this order, extensions can be built upon one another.
-At the following system events, the extensions are invoked in `forward` order
+By invoking the user extensions in this order, extensions can be built upon one another.
+At the following system events, the user extensions are invoked in `forward` order

 - thread creation,